okingdomz/SQL-employee-Tracker/README.md

 Because this application won’t be deployed, you’ll also need to create a walkthrough video that demonstrates its functionality and all of the following acceptance criteria being met.
 You’ll need to submit a link to the video and add it to the README of your project.

+## How To Run Code

+LOG into mySQL
+SOURCE Db files into your SQL
+RETURN to terminal and run node index.js
+SEARCH THE DATABASE FOR DESIRED INFORMATION!

 ## User Story

 ```md